wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

 **Your Tasks:**

-1. With `src/hooks/useAudio.js` open, issue the following prompt to GitHub Copilot:
+1. Open `src/hooks/useAudio.js` and use GitHub Copilot:

    > 🤖 **AI Prompt:**
    >
    > `/fix Add a useEffect cleanup function to the useAudio hook that stops the audio and clears the reference when the component unmounts`
-2. Review the generated `useEffect` code
+2. Review and apply the generated code
-3. Apply the changes

-**Verify your implementation:**

-Check that your `useAudio` hook includes a `useEffect` with a cleanup function that:
+**Verify:** Check that your hook includes a `useEffect` with cleanup that pauses audio and clears the ref

-- Pauses the audio if it's playing
-- Clears the `audioRef.current` reference
-- Returns the cleanup function from `useEffect`

 ---